OpenOCL/openocl.github.io/index.md

 ## Quick start

-Get the software [from here](/get-started/), and install the package with just one click!
+[Download](/get-started/) the software, and install the package with just a click!

 Also have a look at the [API Docs](api-docs.md).
 Get [support](/support/) if you run into any problems.
 Consider [contributing](/contribute/) if you would like to help with the project!
 Please [cite us](/publications/) if you use OpenOCL in your scientific work.